OA-Bug: An Olfactory-Auditory Augmented Bug Algorithm for Swarm Robots in a Denied Environment: Software Simulation

-Despite the assistance of the Wi-Fi home beacon and the departure of robots from the center in SGBA \cite{c1}, our algorithm has higher coverage, with 40.55\% being the most significant improvement (Table \ref{improvements}, Using Gas in Small Configuration).
-As their site is smaller and less complex, their results would be worse if ported to our platform, so most improvements are computed using the results from our Small or Medium Configuration.
-And the results are irrelevant to whether they simulated Unmanned Aerial Vehicles (UAVs) or wheeled robots, as no special mechanisms are used.
+Despite the assistance of the Wi-Fi home beacon and the departure of robots from the center in SGBA~\cite{c1}, our algorithm has higher coverage.
+As their site is smaller and less complex, their results would be worse if ported to our platform, although an in-depth comparison to SGBA~\cite{c1} is yet to be reported.
+Fig.~\ref{comparasion} shows a sample screenshot of the results of the different algorithms.